anterostecnologia/anterosdbcp/README.md

 This property sets the default authentication password used when obtaining *Connections* from the underlying driver.
 Note that for DataSources this works in a very deterministic fashion by calling ``DataSource.getConnection(username, *password*)`` on the underlying DataSource.
 However, for Driver-based configurations, every driver is different.
-In the case of Driver-based, HikariCP will use this ``password`` property to set a ``password`` property in the ``Properties`` passed to the driver's ``DriverManager.getConnection(jdbcUrl, props)`` call.
+In the case of Driver-based, AnterosDBCP will use this ``password`` property to set a ``password`` property in the ``Properties`` passed to the driver's ``DriverManager.getConnection(jdbcUrl, props)`` call.
 If this is not what you need, skip this method entirely and call ``addDataSourceProperty("pass", ...)``, for example.